m44rten1/edurino/README.md

 The `STL/Box` directory contains models for a custom storage solution, designed to safely store and organize your Edurino figures.

 ### Stickers
-Each figure comes with a matching sticker design that can be printed and applied to the top of the figure disk.
+Each figure comes with a matching sticker design that can be printed and applied to the flat part of the figure disk.
 This makes it easy to identify which disk belongs to which character.
 Print these on sticker paper for best results.

 ## Pin Measurements